 Candida (Candida albicans) is a fungus that is part of the body’s normal microbial flora.
 Under normal conditions, Candida albicans doesn’t cause problems; in fact, it plays an important role in digesting sugars through a fermentation process.

-However, when the immune system is weakened or the body’s balance is disrupted, Candida can grow excessively, leading to uncomfortable infections.
-Oral candidiasis is particularly common in children and infants and is often referred to as thrush.
-Adults can also be affected, especially after a long course of antibiotics or a period of prolonged stress.
-So, what can be done if this happens?
+When, however, immune defences are lowered and the body’s balance is disrupted, Candida can proliferate excessively, giving rise to troublesome infections.
+Oral candidiasis is particularly common in children and infants, where it is commonly known as oral thrush.
+However, adults can also be affected — particularly following a prolonged course of antibiotics or after a period of extended stress.
+When this happens, action must be taken promptly… but how?

-Oral candidiasis can be treated with various products, some prescription-only and others available over the counter.
-If you suspect an oral Candida infection, consult a specialist or your doctor.
-But remember: diet can also play a key role in controlling this fungus.
+Oral candidiasis can be treated with various products, some requiring a medical prescription and others available over the counter.
+If you suspect you have an oral candida infection, consult a specialist or your doctor — but remember also that this fungus can be combated through diet as well.

-Nutrition influences the growth of Candida albicans.
-Some foods promote its proliferation, while others can inhibit it.
-Knowing which foods to include in your diet can help support recovery and prevent future infections.
-Because dietary restrictions can be quite strict and may risk nutritional deficiencies, it’s always best to follow such a plan for short periods and consult a nutritionist for guidance.
+Diet plays an important role in the growth of Candida albicans.
+Certain foods promote its proliferation, while others inhibit it.
+Knowing which foods to include in one’s diet can be a valuable aid in facilitating recovery and preventing the onset of new infections.
+Since dietary restrictions can be quite stringent — with the risk of nutritional deficiencies — it is always advisable not to improvise, to follow this regimen only for short periods, and to consult a nutritionist who can provide personalised guidance.

 It’s also important to remember that Candida thrives in acidic environments.
 A healthy mouth with a neutral pH is naturally less prone to infection – and once again, diet can help maintain this balance.